SAFEGUARDING IS EVERYONE’S RESPONSIBILITY

 Online technologies play a huge role and so providing a broad and balanced e-safety education is vital to ensuring that students can navigate the online world safely and positively.
 Students learn about e-safety during ICT lessons, as part of the Learning Family programme and through regular assemblies.

-Our Key member of staff responsible for E-Safety is Mrs Lacie Coward.
+Our Key member of staff responsible for E-Safety is Miss Lacie Hooper.
 Our school policy can be found here.

 Prevent is about safeguarding people and communities from the threat of terrorism.
 Prevent is 1 of the 4 elements of CONTEST, the Government’s counter-terrorism strategy.
 It aims to stop people becoming terrorists or supporting terrorism.